qubic/core/doc/contributing.md

     // other code ...

-    // measure code until leaving the scope that is ended with PROFILE_SCOPE_END() PROFILE_NAMED_SCOPE_BEGIN("processTick(): BEGIN_TICK");
+    // measure code until leaving the scope that is ended with PROFILE_SCOPE_END(); may be also left with return, break etc.
+    PROFILE_NAMED_SCOPE_BEGIN("processTick(): BEGIN_TICK");
     contractProcessorPhase = BEGIN_TICK;
     contractProcessorState = 1;